shoeper/seafile-docs/changelog/server-changelog.md

 Platform

 * Use random salt and PBKDF2 algorithm to store users' password.
-(You need to manually upgrade the database if you using 3.0.0 beta2 with MySQL backend.)
+(You need to manually upgrade the database if you using 3.0.0 beta2 with MySQL back end.)

 ### 3.0.0 beta2